xxfoundation/elixxir-Elixxir-dApps-SDK-Swift/Docs/XXMessengerClient.md

 // optionally stop receiving backup data cancellable.cancel()
 ```

+When starting a new backup you must provide `BackupParams` to prevent creating backups that does not contain it.

 The registered backup callback can be reused later when a new backup is started.
 There is no need to cancel it and register a new callback in such a case.